7Block Labs

 ByAUJay

-In 90 days, we turn blockchain from “pilot purgatory” into measurable ROI for enterprise procurement and IT: lower L2 data costs via blob-first pipelines, SOC2/ISO-aligned controls in your wallet and data flows, and production-grade integrations to your ERP and banking rails.
-Expect pragmatic engineering, not hype—Solidity and ZK where they reduce TCO, and standards (VC 2.0, EIP‑7702, CCIP) where they de-risk procurement.
+In just 90 days, we’ll transform blockchain from being stuck in “pilot purgatory” into something that delivers real ROI for enterprise procurement and IT.
+We’ll help you cut down on L2 data costs with blob-first pipelines, set you up with SOC2/ISO-compliant controls in your wallet and data flows, and ensure your ERP and banking systems integrate smoothly.
+You can count on practical engineering instead of just hype--using Solidity and ZK where it makes sense to lower total cost of ownership, and sticking to standards (VC 2.0, EIP‑7702, CCIP) to make procurement less risky.

 Simplifying Blockchain Integration for Enterprises: 7Block Labs’ Insights